Integralist/integralist.co.uk/content/posts/go-style-guide.md

 Whereas maps, slices, and channels are all passed by pointer.

+Now, here's where I need to be more specific (and _accurate_):

+> In Go _every_ function operates on a _copy_ of the arguments passed into the function.
+No exceptions, that is what happens for every type.

+With the primitive/basic types, their _value_ is _copied_.

+So why is it that maps, slices and channels are passed by pointer?

+Well, maps, slices and channels _are_ all pointers (you might not have realised that!).
+When you create an instance of one of these types, the Go language actually instantiates an _internal_ struct (e.g. a [`runtime.hmap`](https://github.com/golang/go/blob/883f062fc0a097bf561030ad453fd3e300896975/src/runtime/map.go#L117), [`runtime.slice`](https://github.com/golang/go/blob/883f062fc0a097bf561030ad453fd3e300896975/src/runtime/slice.go#L15) or [`runtime.hchan`](https://github.com/golang/go/blob/883f062fc0a097bf561030ad453fd3e300896975/src/runtime/chan.go#L33C6-L33C11)) and returns a pointer to them.

 A pointer is something that _points to_ a memory address.

-Go doesn't pass a pointer, instead it will create a _copy_ of the pointer and pass that.
-This still means the receiver can deference the copy of the pointer its given, to get at the underlying memory address.
+As we've already said, Go will _always_ pass a _copy_ of an argument so Go doesn't pass a pointer.
+Just like the primitive/basic types, it will create a _copy_ of the pointer and pass that.
+This still means the receiver can deference the copy of the pointer its given, to get at the underlying memory address (because the underlying address is still the same, even if the pointer is a copy).

+Now going back to a phrase that people commonly use when talking about Go: pass-by-reference.
 Go does not have pass-by-reference semantics because Go does not have 'reference variables', which is something you'd find in C++.

 In C++ you can define: